 Teaching the writing process?
-I model the entire concept for my students.
+I model the process for my students— errors, mistakes, frustrations, and all.

 Why?
-Well, I think writing longhand (letters and correspondences) has largely been removed from our society.
+Well, it seems writing longhand (letters and correspondences) has largely been removed from our society.
 Students don’t see their parents write a rough draft to the insurance company or read over a letter to a friend.
-So when teachers ask students to embark on the writing process, they draw a blank.
-Students see adults sit at computers and type.
+So when teachers ask them to embark on the writing process, they draw a blank.
+Students see adults sit at a keyboard and type.

-And nothing is wrong with that!
-Still, students need to approach writing a large paper differently than typing a quick email.
-Teaching the writing process through modeling builds a collaborative classroom setting for future writing assignments.
+And nothing is wrong with that—the world changes!
+Still, young writers need to approach writing a large paper differently than typing a quick email.
+Teaching the writing process through modeling builds a collaborative classroom setting for future assignments.

-Teaching writing is a complex process because so many ways exist to write, and every student needs a different one.
-For instance, I am a freestyler: I like to brainstorm a few ideas and then write a rough draft.
+Teaching writing is a complex process because so many ways exist to write, and effective writers know what works for them.
+For instance, I am a freestyler, brainstorming a list and then write a rough draft.
 I often then circle back to prewriting/brainstorming to better my ideas and in the process, write another rough draft.

-It may seem like lots of extra work, but I find that I save time teaching and crafting student papers if I write their assignments with them.
-This gives them an example, and they can see that even a teacher does not simply sit down and write a paper; writing is lots of work!
+Yes.
+It may seem like lots of extra work, but when when we model generating ideas, drafting, and on, classes have an example, and they can see that even a teacher does not simply sit down and write a paper.

 Overall process.